syncfusion-content/angular-docs/angular/GettingStarted/getting-started-webpack.md

 ## Consuming ej-angular2 library

 The cloned application already configured with `ej-angular2` library to seamlessly work with Angular and Essential JavaScript components.
-The below steps describe, how the library consumed in the angular2-seed application.
+The below steps describe, how the library consumed in the Angular seed application.

 * To install this library, run the below command in the root of Angular application.